gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

   ... do whatever for no VAOs.
 }
 </pre>
-<p>Note: In the case of Vertex Array Objects in particular I suggest you use a polyfill
+<p>Note: In the case of Vertex Array Objects in particular I suggest you [use a polyfill](https://github.com/greggman/oes-vertex-array-object-polyfill)
 so you'll have them everywhere.
-They're available on most systems.
+VAOs are available on most systems.
 Those few system where they aren't available the polyfill will handle for you and your code can stay simple.</p>
 </div>